jonwaterschoot/plugdata-daisy-simple/02_components_pd_examples/02_toggleswitches_buttons/toggleswitches_buttons_plugdata.md

 ![toggle switches on Synthux Simple Touch](img\toggle_switch_on_synthuxSimpleTouch.jpg)

-<sub>Whether the switch is the shape of a toggle, or a simple pushbutton, in our code there both called switches.</sub>
+<sub>Whether the switch is the shape of a toggle, or a simple pushbutton, in our code they are both called switches.</sub>

 ## Name